-The Larry L. Stanford Communications Center, built in 1953 with 7,471 square feet of space, houses the Print Shop and the PRCC Museum.
+The Larry L. Stanford Communications Center, built in 1953 with 7,471 square feet of space, houses the Print Shop, the PRCC Museum, and the office of the Director of Athletics.

-The Lowery A. Woodall Advanced Technology Center, constructed in 2004, is a 35,000 square-foot two-story facility located on 12 acres in the Hattiesburg-Forrest County Industrial Park and is part of the Forrest County Operations.
-The building includes the PRCC Workforce Development staff offices, two computer labs, a business incubator, and equipment and facilities for a variety of training programs.
+The Lowery A. Woodall Advanced Technology Center, occupied since in 2004, is a 35,000 square-foot two-story facility located on 12 acres in the Hattiesburg-Forrest County Industrial Park and is part of the Forrest County Operations.
+The building serves as home to professional organizational meetings, conferences, workforce training, and company meetings.
+The center hosts a series of specialized classrooms, computer labs as well as an auditorium and dining room area.